tensorflow/docs/site/en/guide/gpu_performance_analysis.md

 negative scaling, which can hurt performance.

-The trace viewer below shows the overhead when the CPU staggers GPU kernel launchs inefficiently, as GPU1 is idle and then starts running ops after GPU2 has started.
+The trace viewer below shows the overhead when the CPU staggers GPU kernel launches inefficiently, as GPU1 is idle and then starts running ops after GPU2 has started.

 ![image](images/gpu_perf_analysis/traceview_gpu_idle.png "TensorFlow Profile device trace view demonstrating inefficient kernel launch")